nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/developerGuide/Pair.png" width="350" />

-Two pairs are identical if they have the same elderly and Volunteer NRIC.
+Two pairs are identical if they have the same elderly and volunteer NRIC.
 * Just like persons, we do not allow duplicate pairs (due to add or edit pair)
 * Elderly and volunteer NRIC is used to identify a pair for deletion.